-Minister in British Cabinet, co-chairman of the Conservative Party
+First Muslim Woman in British Cabinet, and Co-chairman of the Conservative Party

 Hijri 1391-Present (AH); Common Era 1971–Present (CE)